Author

 • Calculate Your Potential Savings with the ROI Calculator: Utilize our ROI Calculator for custom estimates.
 Simply choose your cloud provider (Azure or AWS) and input your monthly or annual spending, disk usage, and growth rate information.

 • Zero Downtime: Unlike the manual scaling process, which leads to downtime, Lucidity Block Storage Auto-Scaler automates the shrinkage and expansion of storage resources as the requirements fluctuate, leaving no room for downtime.
-You can also utilize the "Create Policy" feature to customize policies for specific situations, effortlessly increasing storage resources as per defined policies.

 2. Auto-Scaling Virtual Machines